Making and canning your own jam is also quite easy.

 Step 6 - Mix the berries with the pectin and cook to a full boil

 Stir the pectin into the berries and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

-Notes about pectin: I usually add about 20% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+Notes about pectin: I usually add about 25% - 30% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

-Another tip: use the lower sugar or no-sugar pectin.
-You can add sugar to either and it cuts the amount of sugar you need from 7 cups per batch to 4 cups or less!
+Another tip: use the no-sugar needed pectin.
+You can still add sugar to it and it cuts the amount of sugar you need from 7 cups per batch to 4 cups or less!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
-You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Splenda; sugar and white grape juice,
+You might want to try using the no-sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.

 Is your jam too runny?
 Pectin enables you to turn out perfectly set jam every time.
-Made from natural apples, there are also low-sugar pectins that allow you to reduce the sugar you add by almost half!
-Get it here at BETTER prices!
+Made from natural apples, there are also natural no-sugar pectins that allow you to reduce the sugar you add by half or even eliminate sugar!

-Step 7 - Get the lids sterilizing
+Step 7 - Get the lids warming in hot (but not boiling) water

 Lids: put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.